Five Telltale Signs of a Charity Scam

 Northside Branch Manager

 When push comes to shove, Americans — especially Siouxlanders — are some of the most generous people on the planet.
 We should, however, be wary of being gullible givers.
-Following disasters like the coronavirus pandemic, or humanitarian crises like the one unfolding in Ukraine, charity fraud often fills the headlines.
+Especially during the holiday season, charity fraud often fills the headlines.

 When someone asks you for a donation, watch out for these five telltale signs that they could be setting you up for a scam: